Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.3 Bean Overview/1.3.1. Naming Beans/NamingBeans.md

 to as `toName`.

-In this example after the use of this aliases we can refer to the bean with name `myApp-dataSource` as `subsystemA-dataSource`
+In this example after the use of this aliases we can refer to the bean with name `myApp-dataSource` as `subsystemA-
-or as `subsystemB-dataSource`, this names can be used in subsystems for more convenient developing:
+dataSource` or as `subsystemB-dataSource`, this names can be used in subsystems for more convenient developing:

 ```mxml